machine-learning-apps/IssuesLanguageModel/hyperparam_sweep/README.md

-## Hyper-Parameter Sweep With Wandb
+## Hyper-Parameter Sweep With Weights & Biases

 Hyper-parameter tuning was conducted with [Weights & Biases](https://www.wandb.com/) an experiment tracking tool that also has the ability to orchestrate hyper-parameter tuning and store model artifacts such as weights and logs.
 You can view the results of hyper-parameter tuning in [this project](https://app.wandb.ai/github/issues_lang_model).
 Below is a visualization that highlights the parameters associated with the best-performing models on the validation set: